dahernan/batch/README.md

 Usage:

-Please do copy & paste the code, don't create more dependencies :)
+Please do copy & paste the code or [drop it](https://github.com/matryer/drop), don't create more dependencies :)

 ```
 ctx, cancel := context.WithCancel(context.Background())